Lebanon receives Interpol notice for its central bank governor who was no-show at Paris questioning

 However, Lebanon is unlikely to comply with the Interpol notice and arrest and hand over Salameh to French authorities.
 Under the country’s laws, Lebanon does not extradite its own citizens.
 In 2020, it received two Interpol red notices for tycoon Carlos Ghosn, who faced financial misconduct charges in Japan.
 Ghosn remains in Lebanon.

-The Lebanese Interior Ministry confirmed receiving the Interpol Red Notice, but did not comment on possible actions against Salameh, while a central bank spokesperson did not immediately respond to requests for comment.
-The officials who spoke to The Associated Press about the notice did so on condition of anonymity to discuss the case.
+The Lebanese Interior Ministry confirmed receiving the Interpol Red Notice, but did not comment on possible actions against Salameh.
+The judicial officials who spoke to The Associated Press about the notice did so on condition of anonymity to discuss the case.

 Salameh denies allegations of corruption, and maintains that he amassed his wealth through his previous job as an investment banker at Merrill Lynch, inherited properties, and investments.
 He said he would only resign if convicted of a crime.